 Scott sees SGA’s transgressive game as the spark that could slow down the three-point revolution.
 “I think what he was able to accomplish this year will have all these guys … start reevaluating how the game is gonna be played in the next 5-10 years.”

-Kid Jay, Scott’s cohost on the podcast, brought up Kawhi Leonard as another guy who has thrived despite never being reliant on the three-pointer.
-Kawhi has struggled with injuries in recent years, but he’s still a two-time Finals MVP and six-time All-NBA player who’s made most of his money on the defensive end and in the mid-range.
+Kid Jay, Scott’s cohost on the podcast, brought up Kawhi Leonard as another example.
+Kawhi has thrived despite never being reliant on the three-pointer.
+He has had injury issues, but he’s still a two-time Finals MVP and six-time All-NBA player.

 As a team, the Thunder attempted the 12th-most threes in the league, and they made the 10th-most.
-Contrary to prevailing opinion, jacking up a ton of threes isn’t the best way to win, a fact proven by the presence of the Bulls, Jazz, Spurs, Nets, Wizards, Hornets and Suns all being ahead of OKC in threes attempted.
+Contrary to prevailing opinion, jacking up a ton of threes isn’t the best way to win.
+The list of teams ahead of OKC in three-pointers proves this.
+The Bulls, Jazz, Spurs, Nets, Wizards, Hornets, and Suns are all ahead of OKC in threes attempted.

-The Celtics, Warriors, Cavs and Wolves were the only playoff teams to shoot more threes than the Thunder.
-Boston led the league by a wide margin, but that one-dimensional style of play is exactly what proved to be their undoing against the Knicks in the Eastern Conference semis.
+The Celtics, Warriors, Cavs, and Wolves were the only playoff teams to shoot more threes than the Thunder.
+Boston led the league in that by a wide margin.
+But that one-dimensional style of play is exactly what proved to be their undoing.
+The Knicks steamrolled them in the Eastern Conference semis.

-Players like SGA and Kawhi aren’t exactly growing on trees, but their accomplishments show that there’s value in zagging while the rest of the league zigs.
+Players like SGA and Kawhi show that there’s value in zagging while the rest zig.
 It will be interesting to see if Scott is right and others follow suit.